emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 ### Style Guide

-The style guide is the documentation for the design language, UI kit, and component library.
+The style guide is the documentation for the design language, UI Kit, and component library.

 There are many different ways to build a style guide.